Find the winter comfort zone in Clear Hills County

-This winter is different, I told myself, "it's go time.”
 I had made a promise to myself that I would try new things this year, leave my comfort zone, and really embrace life to the fullest.
-I did not imagine the universe would basically plop free snowboard lessons in my lap only days into the new year.
-I took it as a sign - my soul craved more joy and adventure… but first I would have to overcome my fear of speed on snow.
+Still, I didn't imagine it would happen just days into the new year, but here I was.
+I took it as a sign: my soul craved more joy and adventure… but first I would have to overcome my fear of speed on snow.

 Snowboarding lessons at Whispering Pines

-So can someone who is afraid of speed and in their 40’s learn to snowboard?
-Absolutely, and I am the proof.
+But back to the question at hand: can someone like me, new to the sport in their 40s, learn to snowboard?
+Absolutely, and I'm the proof.
 I still have many more practice hours to go, but I’m hooked and highly recommend that newbies of all ages check out Whispering Pines.
 It’s a super mellow, family-friendly mountain with instructors and staff that felt more like my cheering squad.

 I will always refer back to the guidance and memories of my instructor, Jean.
 Especially seeing his enthusiasm as he floated by me down the hill wearing his yellow instructor jacket, arms stretched wide, telling me to “be like a bird, Vanessa.”
 I know, that might not work for everyone, but for me, it was an AHA moment.
 Props to all the teachers out there like Jean that dig deep and try different ways to make things stick.